1. Water Damage

 Protect Wood from Water Damage

 Wood is a bit different than other possessions around the house.
 If it’s furniture or laminate flooring, it’s possible that your wood won’t get water damaged at all.
 This material requires a coating of sealant, usually made of oil or some other coating base.
-Waterproofing wood is very possible and should be done to your flooring, wooden furniture, and outside decks.
-This will prevent water from getting in and protect wood from water damage.
+Waterproofing wood is possible and should be done to your flooring, wooden furniture, and outside decks.
+This will prevent water from getting in and protect the wood from water damage.

-Restore Water Damaged Books
+Restore water-damaged Books

 While there are many possessions you can save, it can be somewhat difficult to save books.
 Many people have libraries in their homes that have priceless or irreplaceable books.
 Paper and other things like this can fall under this area as well.
 It’s a long, tedious process, but it can be done.
-Books can be salvaged, so don’t toss them away if they’re wet!
+Books can be salvaged, so don’t toss them away if wet!

 There will be a few things you need whenever you’re drying your books and papers: